Botanical Name: Bougainvillea glabra

 Bougies seem to shrug off pests, but may be invaded by aphids (that show up on new growth) or spider mites (they prefer dry conditions).
 If you see any signs of pests, isolate your plant and treat any infestation immediately.

 Height: Up to 15 ft (4.5 m) if not pruned back.
-Can be grown as a bonsai -- bougainvillea bonsai tree will stay small.
+Can be grown as a bonsai -- bougainvillea bonsai tree can be kept small with frequent pruning.

 Light: Full sun.
 Give it at least 4 hours of direct sun each day.
 Bougies won't bloom without enough light.